stelmacm/CSE-701/README.md

 };
 ```

 From there, the program tests every lambda in the list, we cycle through all the features one at a time, minimizing the cost function with respect to the coordinate.
-Lasso regression does not have a closed form solution as it becomes a single variable problem so the solution is defined in terms of a soft threshold which is as follows:
+Lasso regression does not have a closed form solution as it becomes a single variable problem so the solution is defined in terms of a soft threshold, S(), which is as follows:

 ```cpp
 if (rhop + lambda < 0)